Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport: Introduction

-\begin{remark} Note that, throughout this article, we consider persistence diagrams with possibly infinitely many points (but still locally finite).
+\begin{remark} Note that, throughout this article, we consider persistence diagrams with possibly infinitely many points (although locally finite).
 This is motivated from a statistical perspective.
-Indeed, the space of finite persistence diagram is lacking completeness, as highlighted in \cite[Definition 2]{tda:mukherjee2011probabilitymeasure}.
-Furthermore, infinite persistence diagrams can be helpful to describe natural phenomena: for instance, the (random) persistence diagram built on the sub-level sets of a Brownian motion has infinitely many points (see \cite[Section 6]{tda:divol2018density}).
-Finite persistence diagrams, useful for numerical applications, are studied in Section \ref{subsec:uniformly_bounded_mass}. \end{remark}
+Indeed, the space of finite persistence diagram is lacking completeness, as highlighted in \cite[Definition 2]{tda:mukherjee2011probabilitymeasure}, so that, for instance, the expectation of a probability distribution of diagrams with finite numbers of points may have an infinite mass.
+An alternative approach to recover a complete space is to study the space of persistence diagrams with total mass less than or equal to some fixed $m \geq 0$.
+However, this might be unsatisfactory as the number of points of a persistence diagram is known to be an unstable quantity with respect to perturbations of the input data.
+Note that infinite persistence diagrams may also help to model the topology of standard objects: for instance, the (random) persistence diagram built on the sub-level sets of a Brownian motion has infinitely many points (see \cite[Section 6]{tda:divol2018density}).
+However, numerical applications generally involve finite sets of finite diagrams, which are studied in Section \ref{subsec:uniformly_bounded_mass}. \end{remark}

+\begin{remark} In general, persistence diagrams may contain points with coordinates of the form $(t,+\infty)$, called the \emph{essential} points of the diagram.
+The distance between two persistence diagrams is then defined as the sum of two independent terms: the cost $d_p$ that handle points with finite coordinates and the cost of a simple one-dimensional optimal matching between the first coordinates of the essential points (set to be $+\infty$ if the cardinalities of the essential parts differ).
+We focus on persistence diagrams with only points with finite coordinates for the sake of simplicity, but all the results stated in this work may easily be adapted to the more general case including points with infinite coordinates. \end{remark}